FordLabs/peoplemover/api/README.md

 ./gradlew api:test
 ```

+Note: The database needs to be running in order for the unit tests to fully pass.

 ## Running
 Running the application locally can be done with either an [H2](https://www.h2database.com/html/main.html) in-memory
 database or a [MySQL](https://www.mysql.com/) database.